 But, an extra fabric that’s on the thicker side, adds certain challenges because it feels like it’s almost too easy to remove when a child wiggles.
 It seems like the cushion is too big for the seat because it sticks out a lot.

 Plus, I felt like the seat fabric was of low quality.
 I didn’t even mention it at first, as I thought it might be just my impression.
-It wasn’t until I went to see other reviews on Bugaboo’s own website that most people complained that the material started peeling like crazy after not even a month.
+It wasn’t until I went to see other reviews on Bugaboo’s website that most people complained that the material started peeling like crazy after not even a month.

 Is the Seat Truly Higher on Bugaboo Butterfly?